 Our aim is that children learn French language, vocabulary and culture through creative teaching and learning, exploring and incorporating rhymes, songs, games, pattern and rhythm to link spelling, sound and the meaning of words.

-We teach French using the Modern Languages national curriculum framework to provide an outline of core knowledge, and we link this with our Inspire Curriculum topics.
-In addition we use a resource called “Language Angels” and we aim to develop exciting and stimulating lessons to promote the development of pupils’ knowledge, understanding and skills as part of the wider school curriculum.
+We teach French using the Modern Languages national curriculum framework to provide an outline of core knowledge, and we link this with our Curriculum topics when possible.
+To support our teaching, we use a resource called “Language Angels” which has been developed by specialists and we aim to develop exciting and stimulating lessons to promote the development of pupils’ knowledge, understanding and skills as part of the wider school curriculum.

 Being enthusiastic, positive and confident in languages helps children to build self-esteem and confidence in life.

+Being enthusiastic, positive and confident in languages helps children to build self- esteem and confidence in life.
 Learning a foreign language is a liberation from insularity and provides as opening to other cultures.
-A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
-At Christ Church we enable pupils to express their ideas and thought in another language and to understand and respond to its speakers, both in speech and in writing.
-This should also provide opportunities for them to communicate for practical purposes, learn new way of thinking and read great literature in the original language.
-Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries.
+It nurtures respect and trust.
+Our curriculum fosters pupils’ curiosity and deepens their understanding of the world.
+It develops their wisdom.
+At Christ Church we enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
+We provide opportunities for them to communicate for practical purposes, learn new way of thinking and encouraging them to look at great literature in the original language.
+We provide the foundation for learning further languages, equipping pupils to study and be curious about other countries.

 The National Curriculum for languages aims to ensure that all pupils:

 - understand and respond to spoken and written languages from a variety of authentic sources